Gorreth Namugga

 Gorreth Namugga is a Ugandan politician.
-In 2021, she was elected as the representative member of parliament for Mawogola county, south district.
+In 2021, she was elected as the representative Member of Parliament for Mawogola county, south district on the National Unity Platform ticket.
 She is from the leading opposition party, National Unity Platform.
-Namugga is the first opposition politician to win an elective position in Sembabule since 1986.
+Namugga is the first Opposition politician to win an elective position in Sembabule district since 1986.

 Work experience

-She served as the district service commission chairperson and owns schools in Sembabule.
-She was the former principal procurement officer for Masaka city.
+She served as the District Service Commission Chairperson and a Proprietor of Schools in Sembabule.
+She was the former Principal Procurement Officer for Masaka city.